-The platform’s Shari’ah Board purification methodology states that any investment income that might have come from unlawful activities according to Islamic principle must be given to charity.
-Investors receive annual purification reports that detail the board’s calculation of accrued purification amounts, including the number of shares of each security, the net income per share and the number of days held for each security.
-This process intends to ensure investor returns are halal in accordance with Islamic law.
+Plus, its investors receive annual purification reports that detail the board’s calculation of accrued purification amounts, including the number of shares of each security, the net income per share and the number of days held for each security.

 Wahed Invest caters to the following investors:

 - Passive investors.
 Hands-off investors executing a buy-and-hold strategy may like the ease and convenience of investing through a robo-advisor.

 - Investors seeking halal returns.
 With its AAOIFI membership and Shariyah Review Bureau certification, Wahed Invest can cater to investors interested in halal returns.

 To stay competitive, robo-advisors tend to cater to a specific type of investor.
 With its Shari’ah Board of investment professionals at the helm, Wahed Invest can do just that — offering investments that adhere to Islamic law.